The Ghosts Within

 “Should have taken the bus.”

 “You come with me, rest, get warm.”
-With that the old woman steps off the portico and into the gushing water that’s now risen to the middle step.
-Slowly, but with great determination, she pushes against the forceful water until reaching the high spot in the center of the road and only then turns back.
-“Are you waiting for me to carry you?”
+With that Rosina steps off the portico and into the gushing water that’s now risen to the middle step.
+Slowly, with great determination, she pushes against the forceful water until reaching the high spot in the center of the road and only then turns back.
+“You waiting for me to carry you?”

-“I stumble off the portico and into the very storm responsible for everything that’s gone wrong.
-I’m uncertain I’m allowed to leave but decide it’s best to follow this strange woman to wherever she’s going.
-I don’t remember much about where she lives or how we get there, but sometime later I awaken in a warm dry bed and either the storm has severely intensified, or it’s well past dark.
-A dim light casts across the bedroom from the hallway highlighting my dried clothes neatly folded on a chair, and my sleeping bag laid out on the floor beside my tent.
+“I stumble off the portico into the very storm responsible for everything that’s gone wrong.
+I’m uncertain if I’m allowed to leave but decide it’s best to follow this strange woman to wherever she’s going.
+I don’t remember much about where she lives or how we get there, but sometime later I awaken in a warm dry bed and either the storm’s severely intensified, or it’s well past dark.
+A dim light casting across the bedroom from the hallway highlights my dried clothes neatly folded on a chair along with my sleeping bag laid out on the floor beside my tent.
 With sudden concern, I lift the blankets to find myself completely naked.
-Uncertain where I’m at, how I got here, or who my benefactor is, I get up, and though wobbly at first, manage to dress and stagger down the hallway.
-I tentatively step into the kitchen where the old woman, still dressed in black, is busy at the stove.”
+Uncertain where I am, how I got here, or who my benefactor is, I get up, and though wobbly at first, manage to dress and stagger down the hallway.
+I tentatively step into the kitchen where Rosina , still dressed in black, is busy at the stove.

 “Ah, the American is awake,” she says without turning around.